illandril/FoundryVTT-hotbar-uses/README.md

 * Shadow of the Demon Lord

 # Custom Macro Support
-For those who create more complicated macros, you can add a Uses counter by adding a comment to your macro's command.
+For those who use systems this module does not natively support, or who create more complicated macros, you can add a Uses counter by adding a comment to your macro's command.
 There are a few varieties of comments that this module will recognize...

 1. Equivalent Commands
 1. Actor and Item ID matching
 1. Item Name matching (optionally further filtered by Actor Name and/or Item Type)
+1. Custom "Uses Remaining" calculations

 ## Equivalent Command
 ```